Dividend Informer User Guide

 Determining When to Buy

 Dividend stocks aren’t held to the same total return and valuation criteria as growth stocks.
 They are prized for their yield, their cash flow, their capital return to shareholders, and the potential for some growth in order to at least keep up with inflation.
-Without the strong upside that comes from being a growth stock, a 3:1 Upside-Downside or reward-to-risk ratio is much harder to achieve for the mature, cash-rich companies that we feature in Dividend Informer.
+For example, without the strong upside that comes from being a growth stock, a 3:1 Upside-Downside or reward-to-risk ratio is much harder to achieve for the mature, cash-rich companies that we feature in Dividend Informer.

 As a result, we have consciously decided against specifying a buy-up-to price for stocks that we present in the newsletters.
 Subscribers should make their own decisions about buying and selling based on their personal preferences and tolerances, but it is usually preferable to buy a stock at a discount (when the P/E is below its typical level) rather than at a premium as is defined above.
 Subscribers can check the updated coverage list published each month with a current estimate of premium or discount available for each stock under coverage.